itm-platform/Resource-Analysis/resourceAnalysis.md

 ```
 - `Intervals` will be present if the request includes intervals.
 - Totals (such as `UserWorkItemTotals`, `WorkItemTotals`, and `EntityTotals`) will not consider intervals; they are the totals. (beware of double calculations)
+- `ActualEffort` refers to the reported effort, which can be by intervals
-- `ActualEffort` refers to the accepted effort.
-Consider adding reported.
+- `AcceptedEffort` refers to the total accepted effort for the user in the task.
+It can be the same as `ActualEffort` or different.

 [See JSON](./responseResourceAnalysis.json)